-Display matrix on the local display using the example of PQ3000
+Display matrix on the local display (AM1000)

 Restriction of the quantities to display on the local display

 The user can adapt the displayed information to its needs.
 Once the graphic is displayed, the setting window for the selection of the quantities to display is entered by pressing <OK>.